Precision reconstruction of rational CFT from exact fixed point tensor network: FP tensors as eigenstates of topological RG operators

-This formulation provides a straightforward solution for determining entanglement brane boundary conditions in non-diagonal CFTs.
-When constructing non-diagonal RCFTs, one can utilize an alternative representation of the same Levin-Wen ground state using the Projected Entangled Pair States (PEPS) approach \cite{Lootens:2020mso}.
-In this context, the boundary conditions of the CFT correspond to corner variables placed on triangles, which are generally labeled by objects from a "module category" $\mathcal{M}_{\mathcal{C}}$ associated with the fusion category $\mathcal{C}$.
-According to the TQFT framework\cite{Turaev:1992hq}, the corner variable should be summed with the weights given by the quantum dimension of the label as an object in the module category.
-This summation procedure yields the appropriate entanglement brane boundary conditions for general RCFTs.
-The strange correlator representation of the exact two-dimensional CFT partition function serves as an explicit, practical, and easily computable realization of the holographic relationship between a quantum field theory with categorical symmetry and a TQFT in one higher dimension, as advocated in Ref. \cite{Gaiotto:2020iye, Lin:2022dhv}.
+When constructing non-diagonal RCFTs, the boundary conditions of the CFT correspond to corner variables placed on triangles, which are generally labeled by objects from a "module category" $\mathcal{M}_{\mathcal{C}}$ associated with the fusion category $\mathcal{C}$.
+According to the TQFT framework \cite{Turaev:1992hq}, the corner variable should be summed with the weights given by the quantum dimension of the label as an object in the module category.
+This summation procedure yields the appropriate shrinkable boundary conditions for general RCFTs.
+The strange correlator representation of the exact two-dimensional CFT partition function serves as an explicit, practical, and easily computable realization of the holographic relationship between a quantum field theory with categorical symmetry and a TQFT in one higher dimension, as advocated in Ref. \cite{Gaiotto:2020iye, Freed:2022qnc, Ji:2019jhk,*Kong:2020cie,*Kong:2020jne, *Chatterjee:2022kxb, Apruzzi:2021nmk, Freed:2018cec, Kong:2019byq, Bhardwaj:2017xup, Albert:2021vts, Vanhove:2018wlb, Aasen:2020jwb}.

-\textit{Conclusion and discussion} --- In conclusion, we present a concrete construction of FP tensors for RCFTs based on the holographic principle.
-Specifically, the FP tensor can be viewed as a correlation function of RCFT involving "boundary-changing operators" defined on triangles.
-Our proposed construction of the FP tensor naturally fulfills all the requirements of real space RG conditions.
-This approach provides a novel avenue for exploring the FP tensor of conformal field theory in higher dimensions, offering exciting possibilities for further investigation.